Well today’s post is fun. Randi Wood is back & she’s here to share her tips for buying & styling vintage clothing.

 How To Buy & Style Vintage Clothing

 Hi Skinny Confidential Readers!
 My name is Randi Wood & I own Entre Nous, which is a luxury resale store.
-I focus on carrying luxury & vintage women’s clothing & accessories.
+I focus on carrying luxury & vintage women’s clothing, accessories & designer pieces.

 I have always loved fashion & grew up thinking I wanted to be a fashion designer.
 After realizing how much creativity you needed to be successful at that job & coming to the humble realization, I wasn’t capable of that much innovation, I started experimenting with other facets of the industry.